Human Capital Strategy

 Developing individual skills and strengthening organizational (management) capabilities

-That is why, starting in fiscal 2024, we have begun implementing training for all organizational managers to drive organizational transformation and promote management skills that encourage workers to take on challenges by ensuring psychological safety.
+To connect increased individual skills to organizational success, increasing management ability in the workplace is vital.
+Starting in fiscal 2024, we have begun implementing training for organizational managers to drive organizational transformation and promote management skills that encourage workers to take on challenges by ensuring psychological safety.

 Human Capital Management